 The easiest way to describe Dropbox is that it acts as a type of online storage that gives you access to your files wherever you go, no matter which computer you're on, what OS you're using, and where you are in the world.
 No need to use a DVD, USB drive, or e-mail to transfer important files.
 However, Dropbox is really much more than that: you can access and work on files even when you're offline, share folders with friends and coworkers, and most importantly (for this writeup, anyway), sync settings for numerous applications without having to fork over any cash.

-A programmers secret weapon: the humble to-do list A while ago I wrote a post how to lose traction on a personal software project, based on mistakes I have made myself in the past that have slowed down or even completely stopped progress.
+Why I’m Quitting Social Media.
+The Quantified Self.
+A programmers secret weapon: the humble to-do list.
+A while ago I wrote a post how to lose traction on a personal software project, based on mistakes I have made myself in the past that have slowed down or even completely stopped progress.

 So why don't professors preach it?
 The scene: A rigorous intro-level survey course in biology, history, or economics.
 You're the instructor, and students are crowding the lectern, pleading for study advice for the midterm.
-Close the Book.
-Recall.
-Write It Down.
+Old calendars never really go out of date.
 Wise Bread Picks This little fact was big news to me.

 I was casually flicking through a magazine at work when something caught my eye; it was buried in the bottom corner of one page and stated that you can use old calendars in the years to come.
 And this year, there are a bunch of great old dates to choose from.
-Old calendars never really go out of date.

-My research process One thing you never read about is how people do research in their mind.
+My research process.
+One thing you never read about is how people do research in their mind.

 People do describe how to write papers, how to get an academic job, but somehow, I cannot recall anyone describing their thought process.
 Mine is simple enough.
 It includes both theoretical and experimental work.
 So here it is… Holly Shelf Unit, Batman!
 10 tips to help relieve insomnia.
 Having trouble sleeping?

 Yes, say many of you who responded to writer Lucy Kellaway's analysis of insomnia (see link, right).
 Here we list 10 of your favoured remedies.
 Text 2 Mind Map - An online text to mind map converter.
 Rating books with Python.
 This Python script will read in my book collection data on standard input, extract out a list of ISBN's, and for each one will look up the average Amazon customer star rating and the number of reviews.

 Don’t have $448 to spare -- or even $248?
 Maybe you do and don't realize it.
 Let's take a look at how you can come up with the cash.
 Save $219 Per Month on Taxes Here’s How: The average refund for the 2008 filing season so far is about $2,500.
 100 Must-Read Books: The Essential Man’s Library.

 Written by: Jason Lankow, Ross Crooks, Joshua Ritchie, and Brett McKay Photo by the nonist There are the books you read, and then there are the books that change your life.
 We can all look back on the books that have shaped our perspective on politics, religion, money, and love.
 Bringing your bookshelves back to order.
 By Erin Doland on Apr 15, 2008 I love, love, love books.
 The wikipedia entry for bibliophilia should include a picture of me with my nose in a book.
 I read between 10 to 20 books a month, and I almost exclusively read non-fiction.
 If money were no object, I would have a home library complete with rolling ladders, comfy leather chairs, and shelves full of my favorite books.
 16 Things I Wish They Had Taught Me in School.

 I am 28 now.
 I don’t think about the past or regret things much these days.
 But sometimes I wish that I had known some of things I have learned over the last few years a bit earlier.
 That perhaps there had been a self-improvement class in school.
 And in some ways there probably was.
 Because some of these 16 things in this article a teacher probably spoke about in class.